Will meditation help me relax?

 Is meditation/mindfulness a religion?

 Excellent question!
+I'm glad I asked it.
 Almost every major modern religion has at one time or another embraced contemplative practice as part of, even the core of, the religion.
 Yet, there have also been times, historical and in the present day, when religious authorities have denounced contemplative practices.
 The truth is that meditation is something that people have found useful regardless of religious, cultural, ethnic, political, or historic context BECAUSE meditation is all about optimizing brain function and humans all come equipped with the same brains.
 The brain of a modern American protestant Christian is the same as that of a Japanese Buddhist monk of 1000 CE or a Sufi Mystic of 1800.
 The experiences associated with the contemplative path may be described differently as befits different cultural and religious contexts, but the path and its effects are the same everywhere on Earth throughout all time because our brains are the same.
-For various historical reasons, meditation techniques reached their most refined development in various sects of Buddhism.
-It is reiterations of those methods, stripped ENTIRELY of religious content, that you will find being taught by Shinzen Young and by Kaishin Ashley.
-Meditation is simply brain science and although it can be a tremendous asset to religious devotion, perhaps even essential to religious devotion, meditation can be practiced quite nicely outside any religious context.
+For various historical and cultural reasons, meditation techniques reached their most refined, fully-articulated, development within the context of Buddhism in Asia.
+It is reiterations of those methods, stripped ENTIRELY of religious content, that you will find being taught by Shinzen Young, Kaishin Ashley, and others.
+Meditation is simply a kind of do-it-yourself, subjective, empirical brain science and although it can be a tremendous asset to religious devotion, perhaps even essential to deep and authentic religious devotion, meditation can be practiced quite nicely outside any religious context.

 Do I need to sit in the lotus posture to practice meditation?

 No. Any posture that allows you to be both alert and relaxed will do.
-For most people, absent constrainaing medical conditions and such, this will be sitting in an upright position.
+For most people, absent constraining medical conditions, this will be sitting in an upright position.
 Please see the article on posture.
 It should be noted that meditation can be practiced in motion as well as sitting, but that is an advanced practice and beginners should start in a sitting posture.

 Hiking, swimming, walking my dog etc. is my meditation.
 Isn't it?

 Just about any human activity can, with sufficient experience, be practiced in a contemplative state.
 But for almost everyone other than true meditation adepts, the answer is "no".
 Meditation transforms consciousness.
 It literally changes your brain wiring in a permanent way that can be detected by modern brain scanning technology.
-Walking your dog may be relaxing but it doesn't transform consciousness.
+Walking your dog may be relaxing, diverting, and pleasant, but it doesn't transform consciousness.

 Should I meditate everyday?
 For how long?